Guanggong International Cricket Stadium

 The City Forex Stadium (广工板球场) is an international cricket stadium in Guangzhou, Guangdong, China.
 It is used mostly for cricket and also for Australian football, rugby tens, rugby union and touch rugby.
 GZ United are the tenants of the stadium.

-Stadium is located in the Guangdong University of Technology in the Higher Education Mega Centre and encompassing an area of 6355 m2, with seating for 12,000 spectators.
+The stadium is located in the Guangdong University of Technology in the Higher Education Mega Centre and encompassing an area of 6355 m2, with seating for 12,000 spectators.
 The stadium hosted the first international-level cricket ever played in China.